ethosvo/clickup-pdf-generator/README.md

 - Use ReportLab or WeasyPrint for PDF generation
 - Fully automated via CLI or script

+## Security

+- All controlled via python .env and clickup API keys onloy stored on dev environment.

 ## Requirements

 - Python 3.8+